-7. Insurance

-Western Power's insurance costs have increased over the past 2 years, and are projected to escalate further over the forthcoming access arrangement period.
+7. Insurance Western Power's insurance costs have increased over the past 2 years, and are projected to escalate further over the forthcoming access arrangement period.
 Increases occurring in 2004 and 2005 reflect the difficult climate for utility insurances following 9/11 and the general tightening of policy availability and conditions.
 The continued increases reflect the expected industry trends for insurance premiums following careful analysis of the market.

-8. Compliance with more onerous safety, health, and environment regulations;

-Western Power has identified the following specific transmission capital expenditure projects that are required in order to ensure the company's compliance with existing regulations:

-- substation fencing and security upgrades;

-- transmission line river crossing;

-- o replacement of 216 22 kV bus disconnectors;

-- o transmission substation safety upgrades; and

-- transformer neutral earthing resistors.

-In relation to the distribution network, the following compliance issues have been identified as requiring additional capital expenditure:

-- Overhead service wires with twisties;

-- o Conductive metal streetlight poles;

-- Distribution conductive power poles step and touch potential mitigation;

-- Streetlight switch wires;

-- URD cable pits:

-- Henley cable boxes;

-- Pole top switch (PTS) earthing mats;

-- Live-frame shrouding;

-- Wrapped copper LV neutral service connections;

-- o Inadequate reinforcing of transformer poles;

-- Padmount transformer noise; and

-- Bushfire mitigation.

-The completion of these non-discretionary projects will require additional capital expenditure compared to recent historic levels.

-9. Reliability

-Additional expenditure is required to meet Western Power's service standard benchmarks in relation to SAIDI.
+8. Compliance with more onerous safety, health, and environment regulations; Western Power has identified the following specific transmission capital expenditure projects that are required in order to ensure the company's compliance with existing regulations: substation fencing and security upgrades; transmission line river crossings; replacement of 216 22 kV bus disconnectors; transmission substation safety upgrades; and transformer neutral earthing resistors.
+In relation to the distribution network, the following compliance issues have been identified as requiring additional capital expenditure: Overhead service wires with twisties; Conductive metal streetlight poles; Distribution conductive power poles step and touch potential mitigation; Streetlight switch wires; URD cable pits; Henley cable boxes; Pole top switch (PTS) earthing mats; Live-frame shrouding; Wrapped copper LV neutral service connections; Inadequate reinforcing of transformer poles; Padmount transformer noise; and Bushfire mitigation.
+Dellability expenditure compared to recent historic levels.
+9. Reliability Additional expenditure is required to meet Western Power's distribution service standard benchmarks.
 Network maintenance programs have been developed to facilitate the achievement of the significant reductions in interruptions required to meet the proposed reliability targets.

-10. Whole of life efficiencies

-Improved preventative maintenance programs have been introduced to achieve an optimal balance between maintenance and capital expenditure.
+10. Whole of life efficiencies Improved preventative maintenance programs have been introduced to achieve an optimal balance between maintenance and capital expenditure.
 These programs are expected to allow Western Power to extend the operational lives of some assets whilst minimising service interruptions and corrective maintenance costs, thus leading to a reduction in overall lifecycle costs.
 11. Increasing asset Base Additional operating expenditure will arise as a result of the growth in network assets under the company's capital expenditure program.
 12. Increasing Resource Costs Increases in average unit costs for maintenance are expected, due to competition for resources and contractors within WA and nationally.
 13. Metering services Metering inspections will increase in line with the projected increase in customer connections.
 In addition, installation and data management costs are expected to increase, as increasing numbers of customers request interval meters.
-14. Call centre costs Historically, there has been no recognition of the cost of fault call handling in network tariffs.
-In the future, however, the network business will enter into a service level agreement with Western Power Retail for the provision of these services and initial negotiations on formulating the terms and conditions for this agreement have commenced.
+14. Call centre costs Historically, there was no recognition of the cost of fault call handling in network tariffs.
+However, Western Power has now entered into a formal contract with Synergy for the provision of these services.